Mojave Mystery eVTOL Aircraft A

-The aircraft looks like an eVTOL for Urban Air Mobility based on the design of the aircraft and having Distributed Electric Propulsion on the aircraft.
+The aircraft looks like an eVTOL for Urban Air Mobility based on the design and the presence of Distributed Electric Propulsion on the aircraft.
 The aircraft has either six or eight VTOL propellers or more, and one pusher propeller in the rear for forward flight.
 The design looks like it has larger than normal windows to provide spectacular views for the passengers and it looks like there could be one to three passenger doors.
 The tail on the aircraft is quite short but is typical of some eVTOL aircraft and has a Y-shaped vertical stabilizers on the tail of the aircraft.
 The aircraft uses tricycle retractable wheeled landing gear to improve the aerodynamics of the aircraft.

 We were unable to determine the name of the company which made this eVTOL prototype aircraft.

 - Aircraft type: eVTOL